discordjs/guide/guide/additional-info/async-await.md

 	// code
 }
 ```
 Also an important thing to know, is that a function declared as async will always return a Promise.
-In addition to this, if you return something the Promise will resolve with that value and if you throw an error it will reject the Promise with this error.
+In addition to this, if you return something the Promise will resolve with that value and if you throw an error it will reject the Promise with that error.

 ### Execution with discord.js code
-After knowing how Promises works and what they are for as well as about the theory, let's look at an example in which we'll handle multiple Promises.
+After knowing how Promises work and what they are for, as well as about the theory, let's look at an example in which we'll handle multiple Promises.
 Let's say you want to react with letters (regional indicators) in a certain order.
 For this example, you will take the basic template for a discord.js bot with some ES6 adjustments.

 ```js
 const Discord = require('discord.js');